S.Africas Ex-parliament Speaker Charged In Graft Probe - UrduPoint

 Parliament said she would be replaced by her deputy, Lechesa Tsenoli.

-But on Thursday, the leading opposition party, the Democratic Alliance, called for a new speaker to be urgently elected.
+But on Thursday, the leading opposition party, the Democratic Alliance, called for a new speaker to be elected immediately.

-Mapisa-Nqakula served as defence minister between 2014 and 2021 before being appointed speaker in a move that drew much criticism from the opposition.
+Mapisa-Nqakula was appointed speaker in a move that drew sharp criticism from opposition groups.

 At the time, she had come under fire for perceived incompetence in responding to a spate of deadly unrest that saw more than 300 people killed.